MartinvonBerg/Ext_REST_Media_Lib/test/readme.md

+# Unit-Test with PHPUnit
+Meaningful Unit-Tests are now done with PHPUnit and BrainMonkey.
+The files are located in ./tests.

 # System Test

 The plugin is 'completely' tested with a new python test suite (PTS).
 The PTS uses pytest and a bunch of other modules that have to be available for Python.